Elrhino/toaster_launcher/tutorial_part1.md

 Now that we have access to the widgets values, what we need is a way to send them to the `LauncherPresenter` so that it might process them.
 However, in order to do so we also need a way to detect click events on the `launchButton`.

-In GWTP, [UiHandlers](TODO) are great to delegate some of the View Events to the Presenter and that's whats we're gonna use here.
+In GWTP, [UiHandlers][uihandlers] are great to delegate some of the View Events to the Presenter and that's whats we're gonna use here.
 We need a new interface that will extends `UiHandlers`.

 ```java
 import com.gwtplatform.mvp.client.UiHandlers;